-Planning Staff find that the PMP meets the requirements of SZO 16.4 regarding general requirements and features of a PUD.
-Detailed findings are contained in Table 1 in Appendix B.
+The Planning Board finds that the PMP meets the requirements of SZO 16.4 regarding general requirements and features of a PUD.
+Detailed findings are contained in Table 1 in the Appendix to this Decision.

 B. Requirements for SPSR (SZO §5.2.5)